Skip to main content

 These projects will allow you to develop your skills across both disciplines and engage in interdisciplinary thinking.

-You can also apply for a vacation scholarship and work alongside researchers.
-You'll have first-hand experience working on a project and will develop key skills, such as:
+Your Stage 2 and Stage 3 projects require a lot of independent working but you can also apply for a paid vacation scholarship and work alongside researchers on a shared project You'll have first-hand experience working on a project and will enhance your key skills of:

-• working on a lab project with a team
+• working on a research project independently or as part of a team

 Employability